-Up to 90% of people who die from cervical cancer, which is preventable, are either not up to date with their screening or haven’t participated in screening — despite being eligible.
+Up to 90% of people who die from cervical cancer are either not up to date with their screening or haven’t participated in screening — despite being eligible.

-It's hoped that self-testing is increasing screening participation rates, particularly among groups who may be under screened, and reduce the presence of this preventable cancer.
+It's hoped that self-testing will increase screening participation rates, particularly among groups who may be under screened, and reduce the presence of this preventable cancer.

-According to Jean Hailes for Women's Health, these groups include people in rural and remote areas, Aboriginal and Torres Strait Islanders, culturally and linguistically diverse groups, people facing social and economic disadvantage, victims of sexual trauma and violence and busy people who have not prioritised their health.
+According to Jean Hailes for Women's Health, these groups include those in rural and remote areas, Aboriginal and Torres Strait Islanders, culturally and linguistically diverse groups, those facing social and economic disadvantage, victims of sexual trauma and violence and those who haven't prioritised their health.

 Ultimately, the self-test may help get Australia closer to eradicating cervical cancer altogether.